Diesel engine runaway

-Diesel engine runaway is a rare condition affecting diesel engines, in which the engine draws extra fuel from an unintended source and overspeeds at higher and higher RPM, producing up to ten times the engine's rated output until destroyed by mechanical failure or bearing seizure due to a lack of lubrication.
-Hot-bulb engines and jet engines can also run away via the same process.
+Diesel engine runaway is an occurrence in diesel engines, in which the engine draws excessive fuel from an unintended source and overspeeds at higher RPM, resulting in a catastrophic mechanical failure due to a lack of lubrication.
+Hot-bulb engines and jet engines can also run away and fail via the same process.

 Causes

 In a diesel engine, the torque and the rotational speed are controlled by means of quality torque manipulation.
 This means that, with each intake stroke, the engine draws in air which is not mixed with fuel; the fuel is injected into the cylinder after its contents have been compressed during the compression stroke.
 The high air temperature near the end of the compression stroke causes spontaneous combustion of the mixture as the fuel is injected.
 The output torque is controlled by adjusting the mass of injected fuel; the more fuel injected, the higher the torque produced.
-Adjusting the amount of fuel received per stroke alters the quality of the air-fuel-mixture, and adjusting the amount of the mixture itself is not required which is why diesel engines do not have throttle valves.
+Adjusting the amount of fuel received per stroke alters the quality of the air-fuel-mixture, and adjusting the amount of the mixture itself is not required, negating the need for a throttle valve.

-Diesel engines can combust a large variety of fuels, including many sorts of oil, petrol, and combustible gasses.
+Diesel engines can combust a large variety of fuels, including many sorts of oil, petrol, and combustible gases.
 This means that if there is any type of leak or malfunction that increases the amount of oil or fuel unintentionally entering the combustion chamber, the quality of the air-fuel-mixture will increase, causing torque and rotational speed to increase.

 Fuel and oil leaks causing engine runaways can have both internal and external causes.
 Broken seals or a broken turbocharger may cause large amounts of oil mist to enter the inlet manifold, whereas defective injection pumps may cause an unintentionally large amount of fuel to be injected directly into the combustion chamber.
 If a diesel engine is operated in an environment where combustible gases are used, a gas leak may result in an engine runaway if the gas can enter the engine's inlet manifold.